altrome/UD120/final_project/README.md

 The Evaluation Metrics used to compare the performance among all the classifiers were:

-  - Accuracy: the number of correct classification (poi or not poi in our case) divided by the number of data points.
+  - Accuracy: the sum true positives (real POI's classified as POI) and true negatives (real non-POI classified as non-POI) divided by the total number of observations.
-  - Precision: the ability of the classifier not to label as positive a sample that is negative.
+  - Precision: number of true positives (real POI's classified as POI) divided by the total number of elements labeled (the sum of true positives and false positives, which are real non-POI's classified as POI).
-  - Recall: the ability of the classifier to find all the positive samples.
+  - Recall: number of true positives (real POI's classified as POI) divided by the total number of elements that actually belong to POI (i.e. the sum of true positives and false negatives, which are items which were not labeled as POI's but should be POI).
   - F1: weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.

 Additionally, the *Time Spent* performing the calculations was stored.